 4. Does this sentence use the present perfect tense?

-These are similar "have" expressions that mean to employ a service.
+These are other examples of "have" which mean to employ or arrange a service.